 Students are placed in a clinical setting in the community for 16 hours per week.
 Supervision is provided on-site.
 Restricted to Psy.D. students.
 May be repeated for once for credit.
-(Pass/Fail)

 PY925 Clinical Applications Assessment (1.00 cr.)
 Corequisite: PY702 or PY920.
-Students rotate through the MAC discipline observing and performing assessments as part of the comprehensive, supervised training at the Loyola Clinical Centers.
+Students perform psychological assessments as part of the comprehensive, supervised training at the Loyola Clinical Centers.
+Assessments will be through the BHAS and MAC.
 Restricted to first and second year Psy.D. students.
 May be repeated four times for credit.

-PY930 Clinical Placement Summer (0.00 cr.)

-Prerequisite: PY702, PY920.
-Restricted to Psy.D. students.
-A clinical placement through the summer sessions.
-Supervision is provided on-site.
-May be repeated three times for credit.
-(Summer only)
+PY930Clinical Placement Summer(0.00 cr.)Prerequisite:PY702, PY920.
+Restricted to Psy.D. students.A clinical placement through the summer sessions.Supervision is provided on-site.May be repeated threetimes for credit.(Summer only)

-PY931 Clinical Applications Assessment

-Summer (0.00 cr.)
+PY931 Clinical Applications Assessment Summer (0.00 cr.)